DianaHoefels/CoRoSeOf/README.md

  A collection of Romanian sexist and offensive samples, including approximately 40k samples, of which ≈10% are sexist, and ≈11% offensive.

-## New: More research on sexism employing CoRoSeOf: TBA Soon !!!

 ## Folder Structure

 This project is organized into the following folders: